MainulDip/EverydayReactJS/Testing/README.md

 Testing a very small part of the application.
 Thus "unit" naming.

-### Integration Testing:
+### Integration Testing
-Testing Multiple units of the application if those are working correctly togather.
-Combile multiple unit test into one large test.
+Testing Multiple units of the application if those are working correctly together.
+Combine multiple unit test into one large test

 ### End-to-End Testing:
 Front to Back testing.
-Mimiking an actual user using the application on the browser.
+Mimicking an actual user using the application on the browser.